 When it comes to launching an eCommerce website in Malaysia, choosing the right eCommerce platform and hosting provider is extremely crucial.

 And, in this blog post, we talk about both platforms and which is best to launch your eCommerce business.
 Before we go into all the details, let’s quickly define both platforms.

-is a compact eCommerce platform that allows users to create an online store, accept payments, and manage their inventory — all from a single interface.
+Shopify is a compact eCommerce platform that allows users to create an online store, accept payments, and manage their inventory — all from a single interface.

 Because it is an open-source plugin, users can easily customize every aspect of their store and even build custom extensions.

 The Basic Requirements to Look For in an eCommerce Platform